Tories: Starmer throwing top civil servant ‘under a bus’ with expected dismissal

 Sir Chris Wormald is believed to be on his way out as head of the civil service as the Prime Minister seeks to reset his Downing Street operation after controversies surrounding the appointments of Lord Peter Mandelson and Lord Matthew Doyle despite their association with sex offenders.

+Downing Street declined to “comment on speculation” when asked to confirm whether he remained in place on Thursday.

-It comes after the departures of his chief of staff Morgan McSweeney and communications chief Tim Allan.
+It comes after the departures of Sir Keir’s chief of staff Morgan McSweeney and communications chief Tim Allan.

-Rumours that Sir Keir intends to replace Sir Chris with Dame Antonia Romeo, the Home Office permanent secretary, triggered a highly unusual warning by a former top mandarin against “doing the due diligence too late”.
+Rumours that the Labour leader intends to replace Sir Chris with Dame Antonia Romeo, the Home Office permanent secretary, triggered a highly unusual warning by a former top mandarin against “doing the due diligence too late”.

 Dame Antonia’s former boss Lord Simon McDonald, ex-permanent secretary at the Foreign Office, said there should be a “full process” to appoint a new Cabinet Secretary and that “needs to start from scratch”.

-Tory leader Mrs Badenoch on Thursday seized on Lord McDonald’s intervention as she criticised the Prime Minister’s expected move.
+Tory leader Mrs Badenoch seized on Lord McDonald’s intervention as she criticised the Prime Minister’s expected move.

 In a letter to the Civil Service Commission, she said: “It is hard to escape the conclusion that the Cabinet Secretary is simply the latest person to be thrown under a bus by this Prime Minister.